-FILTECH 2016 will again be held at the the new venue Koelnmesse in Cologne.
+FILTECH 2018 will again be held at the Koelnmesse in Cologne.
 Cologne is one of the most important centres for economy, trade and science.
 Cologne also hosts various cultural highlights such as the Cathedral, Romanesque churches, the historic “old town”, museums etc

 Cologne is Germany’s fourth-largest city and one of it’s dynamic business hubs for international trade representing all business sectors.
 Within a radius of just 100 kilometres of Cologne, around 17 million people live, more than in practically all the other metropolises of Europe.

 Cologne is also an international city.
 Around 1.075.000 people from more than 180 nations live in Cologne and enjoy the lively coexistence.
 Cologne is a “multi-culti city” in which 30 percent of the total population come from abroad making the city an international metropolis.

 The magnificent Cologne Cathedral hovers above the roofs of the city.
 It is not only used as a point of orientation but is the pride of the people in Cologne.
 The panorama of the city has been dominated by the Cathedral’s gigantic pair of towers since their completion in 1880.

 Enjoy the unique Rhine panorama of the Old Town with the Cathedral, the Roman church Groß St. Martin and the historical Town Hall.
 Enjoy a glas of the famous local “Koelsch” bere and take a stroll through the narrow, cobble-stoned alleys by the river Rhine.